andrewabarca/bizible.en/help/configuration-and-setup/bizible-and-salesforce/recommended-salesforce-permissions-for-bizible-connected-user.md

 Field level security and field accessibility are related but have some key differences.
 Field Level Security defines field visibility for a given profile while Field Accessibility determines whether a field is editable based on the field level security and page layout configuration.
 Using the Bizible package’s permission sets you will receive the necessary field object security settings.
 In some cases, in order to have the correct field accessibility, the connected user will need to have the Bizible fields on the page layouts.
 Bizible fields on the layout allow for the Bizible data to map into Salesforce.
 This will depend on your particular Salesforce environment.

 Every organization’s Salesforce has individual needs but we provide you with our requirements to balance Bizible’s access needs with your security protocols.
-Don’t hesitate to reach out to [`[email protected]`](http://docs.marketo.com/cdn-cgi/l/email-protection#087b7d7878677a7c486a6172616a646d266b6765) with your questions or concerns.
+Don’t hesitate to reach out to support@bizible.com.